wasi-master/pypi-command-line/docs/usage.md

 - `--compact`
     Compact formatting </br>
-    This removes the table and just shows the package names seperated by commas, it also adds hyperlinks on supported terminals
+    This removes the table and just shows the package names separated by commas, it also adds hyperlinks on supported terminals

 - `-h`, `--help`
     Show the help message.